synapsecns/sanguine/ethergo/parser/tracely/README.md

 # Tracely

 Tracely is an extension of the [Tracely](https://github.com/DenrianWeiss/tracely) tool by [DenrianWeiss](https://github.com/DenrianWeiss).
 It was forked to add error/context bandling and hopefully add more features in the future.
-If you need a comprehensive solution for tracing, please see [cast](https://book.getfoundry.sh/cast/), as this is by no means feature complete.
+The intent is to merge upstream when ready to merge `feat/communication`